 Research Interests: juvenile delinquency, risk and protective factors for antisocial behavior, psychometrics, parenting influences on youth behavior, gender differences.

-Research Interests: evidence-based policing, intelligence-led policing, crime and intelligence analysis.
+Research Interests: evidence-based policing, intelligence-led policing, and security studies.

 Assistant Professor, Department of Criminal Justice and Legal Studies at University of Mississippi